jonas-raposinha/r-map-plotting/README.md

 lan_map <- data.frame(0:20) # Regional codes 1-20
 ```

-Then we read the data (extracted from the Swedish Board of Health and Welfare database) and filter it on the year, data measure, sex and age group.
+Then we read the data (extracted from the Swedish Board of Health and Welfare database) and filter it on the year, region (whole country) and sex and age groups.

+```
 use_raw <- read.table("sos_antibiotikastat.csv", sep=";", header=T, stringsAsFactors = F, dec = ",", encoding="UTF-8") #check.names = F for real col names

-```
 colnames(use_raw)[1:5] <- c("year", "measure", "region", "sex", "age")
 use_data <-
   use_raw %>%
   filter(year == 2017) %>%
-  filter(measure == "Recept/1000 invånare") %>%
   filter(sex == "Båda könen") %>%
   filter(region != "Riket") %>%
   filter(str_detect(age, "0.85+")) #%>% # stringr regex "." used to avoid issues with the "-" separator